What Is the Difference Between Laptop and Notebook Computers?

 Budget vs Performance

-Before you buy, check your budget and weigh it against how you intend to use your laptop.
+Before you buy, check your budget and weigh it against how you intend to use your personal or business laptop.
 Do you need something to video and photo editing?
 Are you a serious gamer or a power business user who typically uses multiple applications at the same time?
 Or do you just want one for basic stuff like web surfing and video chatting with friends and family?

 Although the price differential has dropped greatly in recent years, laptop/notebook computers still tend to be more expensive compared to desktop computers.
 You pay a premium for being able to pack your office around with you.
 This, of course, also depends on the brand you're buying as well as any specs going into the laptop.